 A test used to check for a corneal ulcer is a fluorescein stain on the eye.
 For this test, an eye doctor places a drop of orange dye on a thin piece of blotting paper.
 Then, the doctor transfers the dye to your eye by lightly touching the blotting paper on the surface of your eye.

 Then, the doctor uses a microscope called a slit lamp to shine a special violet light on the eye and look for any damaged areas on the cornea.
 The corneal damage will look green when the violet light illuminates it.

 If you have an ulcer on the cornea, your ophthalmologist will investigate it to find out why.
-To do that, the doctor can numb your eye with eye drops, then gently scrape the ulcer to get a sample for the test.
-The test will show if the ulcer contains bacteria, fungi or a virus.
+The doctor can numb your eye with eye drops, then gently scrape the ulcer to get a sample for the test.
+The test will show whether the ulcer contains bacteria, fungi, or viruses.

-If the infection is bad, your doctor may place it in antibacterial eye drops while examining ulcer scrapes to find out the cause of the infection.
+If the infection is nasty, your doctor may place it in antibacterial eye drops while examining ulcer scrapes to find its cause.
 Also, if your eye is inflamed, you may need to use eye drops with corticosteroids.

 During treatment, your doctor may ask you to avoid the following:

 In severe cases, the corneal ulcer can justify a corneal transplant.
 A corneal transplant involves the surgical removal of corneal tissue and its replacement with donor tissue.

 According to the Mayo Clinic, a corneal transplant is relatively safe.
 However, like any surgical procedure, there are risks.

 This surgery can cause future health complications such as: